 Your home isn’t just a place to live.
 It is also probably the biggest and most important investment you will ever make.
-Ensure that you look at the following factors before you decide to submit an offer on the home you choose.
+Ensure you do your due dilligence on the property you are looking to purchase by checking the following factors before you decide to submit an offer on the property you choose.

 Brickwork and chimney pointing—look at the brickwork on the outside of the chimney.
 If it is chipping, crumbling or, turning to powder, or if the mortar is starting to fall apart, it could be very expensive to have it repaired.

 Decks and porches—look for signs of rotting wood, even under a fresh coat of paint.
 Soft spots or places where the wood is splintered could be a sign of more widespread damage.

 Electrical system—if you are buying an older home, find out if the electrical panel has been upgraded.
 If the service says 200 amps, it is an upgrade.
 A 60 or 100 amp panel has probably not been upgraded, and may not be enough to meet the electricity needs of your family.

 Floors—what shape are the floors in?
 If the floors are hardwood, do they need to be sanded and refinished?
 Refinishing isn’t very expensive, but it is easier if done before you move in, while the rooms are still empty.